ioccc-src/winner/2012/zeitak/README.md

     :set tabstop=4
 ```

 in command mode, before looking at the code, to see the correct layout.

-For more
-help see the
+For more help, see the
 FAQ on "[tabstops](../../faq.html#tabstops)".